pippinbarr/cart253-2021/exercises/juggle-garden/README.md

 # Exercise: Juggle Garden {

 #### Grade
-- 2% of final grade (if one of five completed exercises, see further guidelines at bottom)
+- 2% of final grade
+- Remember that only 5 of your completed and passing exercises contribute to the final grade
+- Further guidelines below

 #### Deadline
 - Section A (Thursdays): 11:59PM, 28 October 2021.